Which Of These Combinations Will Result In A Reaction

 4. Acid-Base Reactions: Neutralization and Salt Formation

 Acid-base reactions, also known as neutralization reactions, occur between acids and bases.
-These reactions generally produce a salt and water.
+Which means these reactions generally produce a salt and water.
 Strong acids and strong bases react completely, while weak acids and weak bases react to a lesser extent.
-For instance, the reaction between hydrochloric acid (HCl) and sodium hydroxide (NaOH) is a complete neutralization reaction:

 HCl(aq) + NaOH(aq) → NaCl(aq) + H₂O(l)